❤️ Why Heart Disease Looks Different in Black and Brown Women

 Over the years—through clinical practice, advocacy work, and my own personal health journey—I began to notice a pattern.

-Women were not struggling because they didn't care about their health.
+Patients were not struggling because they didn't care about their health.
 They were struggling because they had no clear roadmap.
 They found they were navigating complex systems without structure, guidance, or continuity.

 After careful thought, I developed the CLEAR™ Navigation Path—a proprietary framework designed to help women navigate the healthcare system with clarity, intention, and confidence.